Umm Bab: Transport

-Concurrent with QatarEnergy's establishment of the housing village in Umm Bab in the late 1940s, the first paved road was built linking the village with Dukhan.
+Concurrent with Qatar Petroleum's establishment of the housing village in Umm Bab in the late 1940s, the first paved road was built linking the village with Dukhan.
 In turn, the village was also connected to Doha through this same road.
+In the late 1970s, the government had launched multiple road construction projects, both to convert the road linking Dukhan and Doha to a dual carriageway and to construct a highway linking Umm Bab to Doha.

 Archaeology

 The archaeological site of Asaila is near Umm Bab.
 It was discovered by a French archaeological team that surveyed and excavated several sites in Qatar between 1976 and 1982.
 By 1981, the team had excavated Asaila.
 This site was revisited by a joint German–Qatari archaeological team which was formed in 2012.
 The artifacts recovered at the site indicate a human presence during the early Neolithic period, c.
 8,000 years ago.
 Several other archaeological sites have been discovered near Umm Bab.

 In July 2018, a resident alerted archaeologists to the first inland rock art site in the country near Umm Bab.
 Rock samples were collected and are pending analysis on their dating.